anna-kozh/blog/_posts/2024-05-13-Branding-tool.md

   </div>
   <div class="overview-item">
   <h4>KEY RESULT</h4>
-  <p>Reduced the time needed to create branding to just 1 minute.</p>
+  <p>Reduced the amount of time needed to create branding to just 1 minute.</p>
   </div>
 </div>

 <p>
-Loanapp has a highly customizable user interface, allowing customers to modify everything, from form fields to colors.
-Technically speaking, colors are stored in a JSON metadata file that consists of 81 variables.
+Loanapp lets customers customize everything, from form fields to colors.
+These colors are stored in a JSON metadata file with 81 variables.
 Previously, customers did not have an easy way to brand the platform themselves.
 </p>

 <p>
-The goal of this project was to provide customers with a tool to create their own branded color scheme for the app.
+The goal of this project was to create a tool that makes it easily for customers to create their own branded color schemes for the app.
 </p>
 <figure>
 <img src="{{site.baseurl}}/assets/uploads/Branding-tool/loanapp.png" alt="Loanapp UI">
   <figcaption>Loanapp UI <a href="google.com">Figma link </a></figcaption>
 </figure>

-<h2>But we already have a design...</h2>
+<h2>"But we already have a design!"</h2>
 <p>
-The design for the Branding tool already existed.
-It was created three years ago, before any development work or research findings.
-Still, my Product Head was convinced that it was the best solution.
+The design for the branding tool already existed.
+It had been created three years earlier, before any development work or research findings.
+Still, my Product Lead was convinced that it was the best solution.
 After reviewing the design, I identified discrepancies with the current colors implementation and found usability problems.
 </p>

 <p>
 While I'm good at finding simple, practical solutions, I struggled to effectively communicate with this manager, who was reluctant to change the design.
 </p>

-<div class="callout thought">How can I persuade my manager to reconsider the design?</div>
+<div class="callout thought">So how could I persuade my manager to reconsider the design?</div>

 <h2>
-6 months earlier...
+6 months earlier
 </h2>
 <p>
-Six months before this work was prioritised, I created an interim branding solution for customers in Figma.
-I created an editable library of 81 styles, along with a tutorial, so customers could easily modify the styles and create their own color scheme.
+Six months before this work was prioritised, I had created an interim branding solution for customers in Figma.
+That was an editable library of 81 styles, along with a tutorial, so that customers could easily modify the styles and create their own color scheme.
 </p>
 <figure>
 <img src="{{site.baseurl}}/assets/uploads/Branding-tool/tutorial.png" alt="Tutorial UI">
   <figcaption>Branding tutorial <a href="google.com">Figma link </a></figcaption>
 </figure>
 <p>
 Although customers loved the tool, some of them lacked the skills or capacity to change the styling themselves, so they asked me to do it for them.
-I created around a dozen of style guides for different lenders in Australia.
+I created around a dozen style guides for different lenders in Australia.
 </p>
 <p>
 After a while, I realized that I only needed three colors from the brand to create the entire set.